nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 ## Stage 2: Choose Background

-A character’s background represents what the character has done with his life up until this point, including the previous organisations under which he served\.
+A character's background represents what the character has done with his life up until this point, including the previous organisations under which he served\.
 It determines what sort of training the character has received throughout his life, what kind of resources he has access to, and who he knows\.

-Each player chooses one background type for his character and creates his character’s history\.
-He can either draw on the example background for inspiration—creating a new, unique background history—or leave his character’s exact story a mystery for now\.
+Each player chooses one background type for his character and creates his character's history\.
+He can either draw on the example background for inspiration—creating a new, unique background history—or leave his character's exact story a mystery for now\.
 After choosing a background, the character gains the appropriate starting skills and talents, acquires his starting equipment, and gains his background aptitude and special ability\.

 Each background includes the following special rules that are applied to a character with this background: